-I would like to snap images using my mobile phone's camera or my tablet's camera – Android phone, Android tablet, iPhone or iPad.
+I would like to shoot product photography through Shutter Stream Product Photography Software using my mobile phone or my tablet – Android phone, Android tablet, iPhone or iPad.

-Please note: support for mobile devices is ONLY available with a PC or Mac, in Shutter Stream version 5.0 or higher!
-Click on the blue gear box in the upper-right corner and then select About to check your version.
+Please note: support for mobile devices is ONLY available with a PC or Mac, in Shutter Stream version 5.0+!
+Click on the blue gear box in the upper-right corner of the Shutter Stream UI, then select About to check your version.

-You will need Shutter Stream computer application.
-You cannot use the mobile phone without the computer application.
+You will need Shutter Stream or Shutter Stream 360 Product Photography Software.
+You cannot use a mobile phone without the computer application.
 We recommend to use a recently released mobile phone.

 Main steps are:

 - Enter IP number in Shutter Stream computer app

 - View the preview in Shutter Stream